NavyaG-lab/Tech-writer/primer.md

   * See [service README](https://github.com/nubank/correnteza) for additional details

 ## Itaipu overview
-  * Basically a DAG within a DAG, where we compute everything from raw -> contract -> dataset -> dimension / fact, declaring the dependencies as inputs to each SparkOp (aka dataset).
+  * [Itaipu](https://github.com/nubank/itaipu) is where we compute data, including everything from raw -> contract -> dataset -> dimension / fact, declaring the dependencies as inputs to each SparkOp (aka dataset).
+It's basically a mini-DAG within the broader Airflow DAG
   * Raw & contract - see: https://github.com/nubank/itaipu#structure
     * Converts from Datomic's data model to a tabular SQL data model (a subset of what Datomic is capable of)
     * Users generally access contracts as the lowest level of abstraction which already eliminates sharding-related fragmentation